thoth-station/adviser/README.rst

 **See also:**

 * `Developers Red Hat: AI software stack inspection with Thoth and TensorFlow <https://developers.redhat.com/blog/2020/09/30/ai-software-stack-inspection-with-thoth-and-tensorflow/?sc_cid=7013a000002gbzfAAA>`__
-* `TowardsDataScience: How to beat Python’s pip: Inspecting the quality of machine learning software <https://towardsdatascience.com/how-to-beat-pythons-pip-inspecting-the-quality-of-machine-learning-software-f1a028f0c42a>`__
+* `dev.to: How to beat Python’s pip: Inspecting the quality of machine learning software <https://dev.to/fridex/how-to-beat-python-s-pip-inspecting-the-quality-of-machine-learning-software-1pkp>`__
 * `YouTube: Thoth Amun API: Inspecting the quality of software <https://www.youtube.com/watch?v=yeBjnZpdMwY>`__
-* `TowardsDataScience: How to beat Python’s pip: Dependency Monkey inspecting the quality of TensorFlow dependencies <https://towardsdatascience.com/how-to-beat-pythons-pip-dependency-monkey-inspecting-the-quality-of-tensorflow-dependencies-2503bed30450>`__
+* `dev.to: How to beat Python’s pip: Dependency Monkey inspecting the quality of TensorFlow dependencies <https://dev.to/fridex/how-to-beat-python-s-pip-dependency-monkey-inspecting-the-quality-of-tensorflow-dependencies-6fc>`__
 * `YouTube: Dependency Monkey inspecting Python dependencies of TensorFlow <https://www.youtube.com/watch?v=S3hFn8KRsKc>`__

 Advises and Recommendations